 Pineapple Ginger Shot

-This homemade immunity shot provides a concentrated dose of antioxidant and anti-inflammatory benefits to strengthen your immune system.
-It’s an easy ginger shot recipe that you can make at home with a juicer or a blender.
+This is an easy homemade ginger shot recipe that you can make at home using a juicer or blender.

 Ginger Shot Recipe

-This ginger shot recipe is a simple blend of just three ingredients – ginger and pineapple with lime.
-It’s one of my favorite drinks to boost immune system that I’ll make when I’m feeling a little run down and during cold and flu season.
+This pineapple ginger shot recipe is a simple blend of just three ingredients – ginger and pineapple with lime.
+It’s one of my favorite drinks that I’ will make when I’m feeling a little run down and during cold and flu season.

 - Fresh ginger